Scionax/RPG-Universe/Enchantments/Boots.md

 ## Boots

+Armor enchantments are also allowed on enchanted boots.

  **Name**        | **Description**                                                                          | **Tier**
 -----------------|------------------------------------------------------------------------------------------|:--------:
  Upstanding      | While prone, the wearer of these boots can stand up instantly without effort.            | 1